sanagama/sfmc-alexa/README.md

 $ npm run-script deploy:skill
 ```

-Alternately, you can do this manually in the Alexa Developer Console if you wish:
+Alternately, you can do this manually in the [Alexa Skills Kit Developer Console](https://developer.amazon.com/alexa/console/ask) if you wish:

 - Go to [your skill's dashboard](https://developer.amazon.com/alexa/console)
 - Select `Endpoint`